Harry and Meghan's lawyers warn the British media about the photos

 Other photographers, the letter said, have tried to take pictures of the couple through the windows when they were inside the house in North Saanich, and some have established a camp outside the house.
 The letter also expressed concern about the couple's safety due to the way the paparazzi drove.

-After the letter was sent on Tuesday, both the Daily Mail and The Sun published additional photos of Meghan's walk in the park, mostly slight variations.
+After the letter was sent on Tuesday, both the Daily Mail and The Sun He posted additional photos of Meghan's walk in the park, mostly slight variations.
 The Mail also offered a video that, among other things, criticized Meghan's baby restraint technique and estimated the cost of her clothes.

 The Mail did not respond to a request for comments on the letter.
 A spokeswoman for The Sun's parent company, News Group, said it could not comment immediately.